 Look out for the 'shelf talkers' that will indicate where a book classified as Essential on a reading list is available as an ebook.

 Using OneSearch, which can be accessed from any computer with an internet connection, you can search for everything that we keep in our libraries.
 There are also dedicated computers for using OneSearch, located within each of the libraries.

 The most efficient way of locating a specific book is with an author/keyword (word in the title) search.
+This video will help with this type of search.
 Check in which campus library it is held.
 If it is at your campus and there is a copy available, make a note of the classmark and location and collect it from the shelf.